sgoldenlab/simba/docs/tutorial_process_videos.md

 ### QUICK SETTINGS

 The quick setting menu allows us to batch specify new resolutions, new frames rates, or clipping times for all videos.
-In my toy example I have 10 videos, each which is 10s long (Note: you can see that they are 10s long in the middle **VIDEOS** table, by looking in the *End Time* column, shich SimBa has populated with the video meta-information data).
+In my toy example I have 10 videos, each which is 10s long (Note: you can see that they are 10s long in the middle **VIDEOS** table, by looking in the *End Time* column, which SimBA has populated with the video meta-information data).

 Let's say I want to remove the first 5s from each of the videos, and to do this I can use the `Clip Videos Settings` sub-menu in QUICK SETTINGS.
 To do this, I set the `Start Time` to 00:00:05, and the `End Time` to 00:00:10 and click `Apply`, as in the gif below.
 Note that the `Start Time` of all videos listed in the VIDEOS table are updated: